open-telemetry/opentelemetry-cpp/tools/nuget/README.md

 | OpenTelemetry.Cpp.Ext        | Extended functionality.                                     |       |
 | OpenTelemetry.Cpp.Exporters  | Exporters.                                                  |       |

-Prebuilt libraries MAY be provided in future in `OpenTelemetry.Cpp.${CompilerABI}` package.
+Prebuilt libraries MAY be provided in future in `OpenTelemetry.Cpp.${CompilerABI}` package for each compiler.

-Refer to [Boost libary](https://www.nuget.org/packages?q=boost) nuget packages for example how to create a nuget package for a given compiler and runtime.
-[Fuget Package Explorer](https://www.fuget.org/) may be used to learn how to create a custom nuget spec.
+Refer to [Boost library](https://www.nuget.org/packages?q=boost) nuget packages for example how to create a nuget package for a given compiler and runtime, using [Fuget Package Explorer](https://www.fuget.org/) that allows to see the original nuget spec for each package.